Shagshag/prestashop-documentation/CartRuleCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\CartRule.php line 1136
+* This method is defined in [classes/CartRule.php line 1136](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/CartRule.php#1136)